 Our work with sexually exploited children was identified as an issue through our young runaways practice.
-In 1995, we publicly campaigned on the issue for the first time, through 'The Game's Up' encouraging the police to treat children as victims of abuse rather than as criminals.
+In 1995, we publicly campaigned on the issue for the first time, through encouraging the police to treat children as victims of abuse rather than as criminals.

 Throughout the late 1990s we campaigned for the issue to be recognised as sexual exploitation rather than 'children involved in prostitution'.
 This resulted in the publication of government guidance for police in responding to children, and later the statutory guidance for all professionals in 2000 and 2009.